wolfSSL/wolfssl/linuxkm/patches/README.md

 land at the same nine sites.

 The same backport reached **6.6 at 6.6.128**, which is why `6.12.75` -- not
-`7.0` -- is the closest fit for current 6.6 as well.
+`7.0` -- is the closest fit for current 6.6 as well. **So 6.6 has the same seam 6.12 has**, and both sides of it are measured: on 6.6.99 the `6.12` patch applies at `--fuzz=0` and `6.12.75` fails hunk 8; on 6.6.152 it is the other way round.
+6.6 is LTS and most 6.6 deployments are below 6.6.128, so this is the seam a reader is most likely to land on.

 **5.17 flips twice.** 5.17.0-5.17.11 predate the 5.18 `random.c` rewrite;
 5.17.12 took the rewrite *and* the `crng_is_ready` static key as a stable